Skip to Content

 Each investment we make forms part of our investment portfolio and equates to part ownership of a company or asset and a proportion of its carbon footprint.

-When we add together the carbon footprint of all the investments across our portfolio, it equates to 99% of our total emissions.
+When we add together the carbon footprint that we are responsible for of all the investments across our portfolio, it equates to c.99% of our total emissions.
 By taking action to reduce emissions across our investments, we can have the greatest impact.

-We aim to do this by influencing the companies we’re already invested in to take action to reduce their emission and by investing in low-emitting companies and sectors, and those committed to helping to deliver a net zero future.
+We aim to do this by influencing the companies we’re already invested in to take action to reduce their emissions, and tilting our investment portfolios towards those companies on a credible path to reaching net zero.

 Life R2 9110 HR Rendition Web